LilianaSepulveda/holberton-system_engineering-devops/README.md

-Doing the project 0x05.
-Processes and signals
+Learning about permissions, variables expansions, loops conditions, parsing and process and signals in bash